 Economy and Jobs

 Congressman Matheson believes creating a business climate that fosters job creation and preserves our worldwide competiveness is one of the most important endeavors Congress can pursue.
 The government should not attempt to run our economy.
-But both in the short term and in the long term, government should work toward bipartisan ideas that grow the economy.
+But both in the short term and in the long term, we should work toward bipartisan ideas that grow the economy.
 Concentrating on solutions like some mentioned below are ways to put more money in the hands of American families and return more people to work, revitalizing our nation’s economy.

-Federal regulations must be crafted with an eye toward balancing the costs on business with the proposed benefits.
+Federal regulations should be crafted with an eye toward balancing the costs on business with the proposed benefits.
 Congressman Matheson believes that we must review current regulations across a wide range of industries to ensure the federal government does not create roadblocks to job creation.
 Congress should step back and review the federal regulatory process with an eye toward efficiencies that can lead to more jobs in fields like energy and manufacturing, or support recovery in the housing market.

 Congressman Matheson believes strongly in the value of investing in our nation’s infrastructure.
 Safe and modern highways, bridges, airports and rail lines are a common-sense investment, put our country back to work, and benefit every citizen.
 Additionally, upgrades to energy infrastructure and modernizations to our grid and broadband network bring economic development opportunities and jobs to rural communities.